forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Other packages that provide non JWT based implementations for NodeJS and MySQL

 ## Authors
 - Written with :heart: by the folks at SuperTokens.
 We are a startup passionate about security and solving software challenges in a way that's helpful for everyone!
-Please feel free to give us feedback at <TODO: email here>, until our website is ready :grinning:
+Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning:

 ## License
 MIT license.
 For more information, please see the license tab on this repo.